Only Up!: Gameplay

-The game begins with the character in a junkyard.
+Only Up! begins with the character in a junkyard.

 Only Up! begins in a junkyard where the player character, Jackie, must run, climb, jump, and vault through assorted objects and platforms.
 Around the map, there are beds the player can use as trampolines to skip portions of the obstacle course.
-The player must reach the top of the map to win the game and may slow down time to control Jackie's movements.
+The player must reach the top of the map to win and may slow down time to control Jackie's movements.
 There are no checkpoints, and the player cannot save their progress.

 Release

 Only Up! was created by the solo developer SCKR Games and released via Steam on May 24, 2023.
 It was partly inspired by the folktale "Jack and the Beanstalk".
-On June 15, 2023, SCKR Games updated the game to add camera controls like switching between first- and third-person perspectives and centering the camera.
+On June 15, 2023, SCKR Games updated it to add camera controls like switching between first- and third-person perspectives and centering the camera.
 The update was criticized for removing "all the fun of watching streamers suffer".

 Removal from Steam

-Only Up! was removed from Steam on June 30, 2023, after numerous assets in the game were found to be copyright violations.
+Only Up! was removed from Steam on June 30, 2023, after numerous assets in it were found to be copyright violations.
 This notably included "Blanket in the Wind" by Aboulicious, a 3D model of a girl released under a non-commercial license.
-The game additionally contained sound effects from Final Fantasy VII and Minecraft.
+It also contained sound effects from Final Fantasy VII and Minecraft.
 SCKR Games consequently removed all copyrighted material and relaunched Only Up! on July 1.
 They also contacted Aboulicious for the creation of a replacement of their model.

 On September 7, 2023, SCKR Games removed Only Up! from Steam permanently, citing stress.
-The solo developer said they needed "peace of mind and healing" and sought to move on from the game.
+The solo developer said they needed "peace of mind and healing" and sought to move on from it.
 Additionally, SCKR Games announced Kith as their next game, saying it would be vastly different from Only Up!.

 Promotions of non-fungible tokens

 Blockchain games that buy and sell non-fungible tokens (NFTs) had been banned from Steam since October 2021.
 Only Up! placed images from the Goblintown NFT series on the player character's shirt and as one of the masks found in the starting area.
-The NFT series later sold clothing based on the game.
+The NFT series later sold clothing based on it.
 As Truth Labs had released Goblintown under a Creative Commons 0 license, which allows for commercial use, it is unknown whether SCKR Games had partnered with Truth Labs.